rage/programming-23/data/part-11/4-more-recursion-examples.md

 </sample-output>

-As you can see from the order the nodes are printed out, the algorithm first moves down the "left leg" of the tree to the very bottom, and from there traverses the other nodes in order, rather like a systematical labyrinth solver who always turns left in order to cover the entire labyrinth, until they find the exit.
+As you can see from the order of the nodesin the printout, the algorithm first moves down the "left leg" of the tree down to the very bottom, and from there traverses the other nodes in order.

 Similarly, we can write an algorithm for calculating the sum of all the values stored in the nodes of the tree:

 ```python
 def sum_of_nodes(root: Node):
     node_sum = root.value